sphinx-doc/sphinx/doc/usage/quickstart.rst

 .. todo:: Update the below link when we add new guides on these.

-|more| See :ref:`rst-primer` for a more in-depth introduction to
+|more| See :doc:`/usage/restructuredtext/index` for a more in-depth
-reStructuredText and :ref:`sphinxmarkup` for a full list of markup added by Sphinx.
+introduction to reStructuredText, including markup added by Sphinx.

 Running the build